MissingMaps/partners/app/_partner/accenture_2019.md

   - acngraddublin19

 tm-projects:
-  - id: 11930
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 11931
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 11910
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12162
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12163
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12164
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+  - id: 12165
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."

 ---